The endomorphisms monoid of a homogeneous vector bundle: General results

-\begin{remark} Mukai proved in \cite[Proposition 6.13]{kn:Mu78} that homogeneous vector bundles are Gieseker-semistable.
+\begin{remark} In \cite[Proposition 6.13]{kn:Mu78} Mukai proved that homogeneous vector bundles are Gieseker-semistable (see \cite{kn:gieseker}).
 Moreover, a homogeneous vector bundle $E$ is Gieseker-stable if and only if it is simple.
-It follows from Proposition \ref{propdimend} that a homogeneous vector bundle $E$ is Gieseker-stable if and only if $E$ is a homogeneous line bundle. \end{remark}
+It follows from Proposition \ref{propdimend} that a homogeneous vector bundle $E$ is Gieseker-stable if and only if it is a homogeneous line bundle. \end{remark}